JuliaAI/LearnAPI.jl/docs/src/index.md

 ## Quick tours

-- For developers wanting to **IMPLEMEMT** LearnAPI: [Anatomy of an Implementation](@ref).

 - To see how to **USE** models implementing LearnAPI: [Basic fit/predict workflow](@ref workflow).

+- For developers wanting to **IMPLEMENT** LearnAPI: [Anatomy of an Implementation](@ref).

 ## Approach

 Machine learning algorithms, also called *models*, have a complicated taxonomy.
-Grouping models, or modelling tasks, into a relatively small number of types, such as "classifier" and "clusterer", and attempting to impose uniform behaviour within each group, is challenging.
+Grouping models, or modeling tasks, into a relatively small number of types, such as "classifier" and "clusterer", and attempting to impose uniform behavior within each group, is challenging.
 In our experience developing the [MLJ ecosystem](https://github.com/alan-turing-institute/MLJ.jl), this either leads to limitations on the models that can be included in a general interface, or additional